DoubleARon96/project-4-gamer-group/README.md

 * Gitpod – Used as the development environment.
 * GitHub – The project’s Version Control.
 * Heroku – To deploy the webpage.
+* [animate](https://animate.style/) - I used this for animations but haven't got around to adding them
 # Styling
 * Bootstrap – To provide extra styling and positioning.
 * Font Awesome – For the X's on the questions awaiting approval.
+* animate.style - For animations
 # Validation
 * W3C HTML Validation Service – To validate all the HTML files, including the templates from Django itself, due to editing them.
 * W3C CSS Validation Service – To validate the “style.css” page as well as the specific css page made to create the